 Screening activities indicated that the Student was at risk in the areas of health, assistive technology, social/emotional/behavior, educational, and attention deficit-hyperactive disorder; each of those areas were addressed in the evaluation.
 Cognitive and achievement testing indicated that the Student was performing in the average ranges for all measured domains.
-Similarly, the Student's academic performance data indicated that was performing satisfactorily in all subject areas, earning no grade lower than a "C" in second grade and maintaining "C" grades or better during third grade.
-The Student's performance on a measure of early literacy skills again showed that was experiencing deficits and required literacy interventions, with the evaluator recommending a continuation of the Student's supported instruction.
+Similarly, the Student's academic performance data indicated that measures for all measured domains.
+Similarly, the Student's academic performance data indicated that measures was performing satisfactorily in all subject areas, earning no grade lower than a "C" in second grade and maintaining "C" grades or better during third grade.
+The Student's performance on a measure of early literacy skills again showed that measures was experiencing deficits and required literacy interventions, with the evaluator recommending a continuation of the Student's supported instruction.
 The evaluator's review of the interventions provided to the Student found that they had been implemented with fidelity, including the literacy interventions of one-to-one assistance and an additional 30 minutes of scaffolded instruction.

 The findings of the psychoeducational evaluation of the Student, which was conducted by a private provider at the District's expense, was substantially similar to those of the prior evaluation and IEE.
-The evaluation found that the Student exhibited characteristics of autism spectrum disorder and attention deficit-hyperactive disorder.
+The evaluation found that the Student exhibited characteristics of autism spectrum disorder and attention deficithyperactive disorder.
 The evaluation found that the Student's cognitive abilities were in the average or high average range in all domains.
 The evaluation also found that the Student's academic performance was average or low average in most domains but that the Student demonstrated a relative weakness in activities related to reading.